Luos-io/Documentation/src/pages/luos-technology/package/package.md

 ```

 This way, it is easy to manage all of your services and to add as many of them as you want in to `main()`.

-### How to use Luos hardware abstraction layer

-To ease the use of Luos Library on a specific target, Luos provides `luos_hal.c`, `luos_hal.h` and `luos_hal_config.h` from the LuosHAL folder for a lot of different MCU families.
-The purpose of these files is to make Luos communications work directly on the chosen MCU.
-However, this default configuration for a MCU Family should be adapted to fit your design.
-See how to do it on the [Luos HAL](../node/luos-hal.md) page.